Modern Slavery and Human Trafficking Statement

 Approval for this Statement

-On 28 June 2021, this statement was approved by the Board of Directors of Lufthansa Technik Philippines, Inc. with respect to the Financial Year 2020.
+On 18 May 2022, this statement was approved by the Members of the Lufthansa Technik Philippines, Inc. Board with respect to the Financial Year 2021.

 President and CEO